mipiace/HiPC_Word2Vec/README.md

 ## Quick Start
 1. Download the data: cd data; .\getText8.sh or .\getBillion.sh
-2. Compile the codes: make
+2. Compile the codes for PAR-Word2Vec-cpu, PAR-Word2Vec-gpu, word2vec-cpu, pWord2Vec-cpu, pSGNScc-cpu and accSGNS-cpu: execute make
+3. Compile the codes only for wombat benchmark: In the directory `PAR_Word2Vec/wombat`, execute make
-3. The directory `SC19_AE_test_cases` contains BASH test scripts for validating the results in our SC19 submission.
+3. The directory `SC19_AE_test_cases` contains BASH test scripts for validating all the results in our SC19 submission.
+Each test script validates one Figure or Table presented in the Experimental Evaluation section of the paper.
+The name of each test script corresponds to the Figure or Table number in the paper it validates.
-  + To run our CPU implementation, execute `run_par_word2vec_cpu.sh`.
-A pretrained word embedding text file will be generated for each dataset.
-  + To run our GPU implementation, execute `run_par_word2vec_gpu.sh`.
-A pretrained word embedding text file will be generated for each dataset.
+  + To validate the results in Table8, execute `Table8.sh`.
+  + To validate the results in Table5, execute `Table5.sh`.
   + A pretrained word embedding text file is used for each individual evaluation task.
-  + Each test script validates one Figure or Table presented in the Experimental Evaluation section of the paper.
-The name of each test script corresponds to the Figure or Table number in the paper it validates.

 ## Intrinsic-Evaluation-tasks